Origin of Edge Currents in Chiral Active Liquids

 which is Gaussian with a mean $\expval{j}=\rho \tau_a/2\gamma $ that is a linear function of the active torque, with a constant of proportionality given by the density and substrate friction.
 The variance is $\expval{\delta j^2}=\rho \kB T/2\pi$.
 We note here the simplicity of the statistics of the total angular momentum, which are Gaussian and thermal.
 The only contribution from activity is a shift in the mean value.
 Figure \ref{fig:angular momentum statistics}(b) shows the numerical results along with the theoretical predictions for the total angular momentum statistics in circular confinements, demonstrating good agreement.

 The angular momentum of this system can be stored as either spin or orbital angular momenta.
-In the dilute limit, where collisions between dimers are rare, approximately all of the injected angular momentum is stored in the spin degrees of freedom and dissipated through them, with a spin steady-state average value of $\expval{S}/A\approx m\tau_a/\gamma$.
+In the dilute limit, where collisions between dimers are rare, approximately all of the injected angular momentum is stored in the spin degrees of freedom and dissipated through them, with a spin steady-state average value of $\expval{S}/A\approx \rho\tau_a/2\gamma$.
 However, as the system's density increases, collisions between the dimers act to transfer spin angular momentum into orbital angular momentum.
-Numerically, we find that $\expval{L}/ \expval{S} \sim \mathcal{O}(100)$ in dense systems $\rho\sigma^2/m \gtrsim 0.5$, see the supplementary materials.
+Numerically, we find that $\expval{L}/ \expval{S} \sim \mathcal{O}(100)$ in dense systems $\rho\sigma^2/m \gtrsim 0.5$ (SM).

 In the limit of high density, the dimers' spin becomes frustrated and unable to build up, transferring approximately all of the injected angular momentum into orbital angular momentum.
-In the incompressible limit, the steady-state orbital angular momentum can be written as
+The steady-state orbital angular momentum can be written as

-where $\textbf{v}(\textbf{r})$ is the mean velocity field and $dA$ is an area element with an integral covering the domain.
-Since our model is isotropic and homogeneous, there cannot be a finite average flow field in the bulk of the system.
-However, the isotropy and homogeneity break down close to the boundary of the system.
+where $\rho\textbf{v}(\textbf{r})$ is the mean momentum field and $dA$ is an area element with an integral covering the domain.
+Since our model is dissipative, isotropic and homogeneous, there cannot be a finite average flow field in the bulk of the system, since gradients leading to a net flow vanish.
+However, the homogeneity breaks down close to the boundary of the system.
 Therefore, a mean velocity field can be concentrated close to the boundary

 where $\textbf{r}_\text{e}$ is the position vector of a point along the boundary of the system, parameterized by the length along the boundary $l$, $\textbf{v}=v \hat{\mathbf{e}}_t$ is the edge velocity pointing along the tangential direction to the wall $\hat{\mathbf{e}}_t$, whose magnitude $v$ is assumed to depend only on the normal distance $b$ away from the boundary.
-This assumption is valid in the limit of small curvatures, where the local geometry of the boundary is flat.
+The density oscillations near the boundary are also assumed to depend on $b$ alone.
+These assumptions are valid in the limit of small curvatures, where the local geometry of the boundary is flat.
 This approximation allows us to factorize the integral into $\expval{L}= 2\expval{I} A$, where the mean current in the continuum limit is

 Therefore, in steady state, the mean current in a dense system is directly proportional to the total mean angular momentum density

 This result is akin to Ohm's law as derived through the Drude model \cite{simon2013oxford}, where the current is linearly proportional to the driving force, with a proportionality constant depending on the density and drag coefficient.